sml25/My-Profile/README.md

 ### Skills Required:

-The below skills are used for Flutter to achieve optimal outcomes:
+**The below skills are used for Flutter to achieve optimal outcomes**:

 Coding through Dart programming language, [Dart](https://dart.dev/platforms)<sup>[16](#myfootnote16)</sup>
 Widgets creation which is intuitive through widget catalogue